RichardKnop/ragserver/README.md

       "content": "What is the company's total scope 1 emissions value in 2022?"
     },
     {
+      "type": "BOOLEAN",
+      "content": "Does the company have a net zero target year?"
+    },
+    {
       "type": "METRIC",
-      "content": "What is the company's specified net zero target year in 2022?"
+      "content": "What is the company's specified net zero target year?"
     }
   ],
   "file_ids": [